Threat modeling

 What you get back

-A structured threat model: system scope, components with type and technology, threat register with STRIDE category, severity, likelihood, mitigation, and an evidence reference for each.
+A structured threat model: system scope, components with type and technology, threat register with STRIDE category, severity, likelihood, and mitigation.
+Each factual finding carries a served evidence reference or an unresolved marker.
 The threat list is queryable independently of the prose report — useful if you want to roll the findings into a ticketing system.